Canton Defective Product Lawyers

 These three categories include:

 - Defective Design: This means that there was a flaw or defect in the initial design of the product.
 Products with a defective design tend to be inherently dangerous, even when manufactured correctly.
+Some examples include:

 - Defective Manufacturing: With this type of defect, some mistake occurs during the production phase.
 Manufacturing defects are generally categorized as errors, such as a tainted batch of cough syrup, that nevertheless lead to serious injuries.
+Some examples include:

 - Defective Marketing: Defective marketing refers to defects in how the product is marketed for use.
 This can include failure to include adequate warning labels, instructions, or possible side effects.
+Some examples are:

 Any type of product can be considered defective if it meets one or more of the above criteria.
 This includes defective automobile parts like tires and brakes, defective toys or electronics, or defective medical devices and pharmaceutical drugs.